Mailchimp vs Moosend 2026: Which Email Marketing Tool Is Actually Worth Your Money?

 Customer Support

-This one surprised me more than almost anything else in this comparison.
-Moosend offers email, live chat, and phone support on all plans — including their free tier.
-Mailchimp restricts live support to paid users, and even then, phone support isn't available on most plans.
-If you need help fast (and at some point you will — trust me on this), Moosend's support accessibility is a real advantage for small business owners without an in-house tech team to call on.
+This one surprised me more than almost anything else.
+Moosend offers email, live chat, and phone support on all plans — including the free tier.
+Mailchimp restricts live support to paying customers, and phone support isn't available on most plans.
+When you need help fast (and you will eventually), Moosend's support accessibility is a real advantage for small business owners without an in-house tech team.

 Winner: Moosend